-Science tells us that nature is important to our wellbeing.
+Science tells us that nature is important to our well-being.
 We are born to connect with nature inside and out.
 It is how we are wired.
-If you are looking for evidence to promote trust and an authority on the subject, this list contains published works by researchers, with expertise in psychology and environment, in support of such a positive relationship.
+If you are looking for evidence to promote trust and an authority on the subject, this article contains a list of published works by researchers, with expertise in psychology and environment, in support of such a positive relationship.

-These are in order of year, then author (A-Z).
+These peer-reviewed articles pertaining to nature connectedness are in order of year, then the author (A-Z).